-Sphinx – mythical creature with a body of animal and human head – is very ancient symbol.
-The oldest known depictions of sphinxes were made in Neolithic Age.
+Sphinx – a mythical creature with a body of an animal and human head – is a very ancient symbol.
+The oldest known depictions of sphinxes were made in the Neolithic Age.
 Some of the oldest are in Nevali Çori site (Turkey): approximately 11,500 years old, small, exquisite sculptures of these beings.

 In Greece sphinx was a demon of evil, bad luck.
-There is a famous legend about Oedipus who saved the city of Thebes from a monster with the head of women and body of lion.
-Monster stopped all travellers and asked a riddle: "What is it that has one voice and yet becomes four-footed and two-footed and three-footed?"
+There is a famous legend about Oedipus who saved the city of Thebes from a monster with the head of women and body of a lion.
+The monster stopped all travelers and asked a riddle: "What is it that has one voice and yet becomes four-footed and two-footed and three-footed?"
 None knew the answer, and sphinx strangled and devoured her hapless victims.

-Oedipus knew the answer: "This is man – he crawls on all fours when he is child, walks on two in manhood and leans on a staff when he is old".
+Oedipus knew the answer: "This is a man – he crawls on all fours when he is a child, walks on two in manhood and leans on staff when he is old".
 Upon hearing this sphinx cast herself from the rock.

 Name "sphinx" also comes from Greek language and means "to bind" or "to squeeze".

 Great Sphinx of Giza is the oldest known sphinx in Egypt.

 This is a riddle – exactly when and why was it shaped – but this Sphinx is the oldest monumental sculpture in the world.
 Many specialists consider that it was built in the time of Pharaoh Khafra who reigned in 2558 – 2532 BC, but there are no direct proofs to this.